hdShang/arxiv-daily/docs/cs-AI/2025-08-28/papers/250820384v1-uncertainty-under-the-curve-a-sequence-level-entropy-area-metric-for.md

 ---
 layout: default
-title: Uncertainty Under the Curve: A Sequence-Level Entropy Area Metric for Reasoning LLM
+title: "Uncertainty Under the Curve: A Sequence-Level Entropy Area Metric for Reasoning LLM"
 ---

 # Uncertainty Under the Curve: A Sequence-Level Entropy Area Metric for Reasoning LLM